ibizaman/skarabox/docs/installation.md

 The server will reboot into NixOS on its own.
-Upon booting, the root partition will need to be decrypted as outlined in the next section.
+Upon booting, the root partition will need to be decrypted as outlined in the [Normal Operations](./normal-operations.html#decrypt-root) section.
+But first, read the next section.

 ## Post Installation Checklist {#checklist}